Arkham/juliu.is/content/blog/elm-at-noredink/index.md

 ---
 title: "Elm at NoRedInk"
-date: "2021-04-27T12:00:00.000Z"
+date: "2021-04-28T12:00:00.000Z"
 description: How to organize 500K lines of Elm.
 ---

 At [NoRedInk](https://www.noredink.com) we have one of the largest Elm apps in the world.
-It serves millions of teachers and students every day and our frontend code is almost exclusively written in Elm.
+It serves millions of teachers and students, and our frontend code is almost exclusively written in Elm.
 In this post, we will explore the structure of our codebase and the patterns that we use to stay sane.
 One of the most common questions I get about Elm is:

 > "Does it scale?
-And if so, how"
+And if so, how?"

-I hope that this post can become a comprehensive answer to that question.
+I don't think that there can ever be a comprehensive answer to that question, but I hope this post can be a useful reference to resources and techniques we've used to solve real-world problems, so you can dig deeper at your own leisure.

 ## Table of contents